PictureElement/nextjs-strapi-portfolio-starter/README.md

 ### Step 1: Create a Strapi resource

-1. Go to your Coolify dashboard.
-2. Create a new project (or select an existing one).
-3. Under the project, add a new resource.
-4. Search for the **Strapi** template (based on the `elestio/strapi-development` Docker image).
+i.
+Go to your Coolify dashboard. ii.
+Create a new project (or select an existing one). iii.
+Under the project, add a new resource. iv.
+Search for the **Strapi** template (based on the `elestio/strapi-development` Docker image).

 ### Step 2: Configure for production

-1. In the resource configuration, locate the **Strapi Node Environment** field.
-2. Change the environment from `development` to `production`.
+i.
+In the resource configuration, locate the **Strapi Node Environment** field. ii.
+Change the environment from `development` to `production`.

 ### Step 3: Set up domains

-#### 1. The resource includes two services:
+**i.
+The resource includes two services:**

 - **Strapi (elestio/strapi-development:latest)**
 - **Postgresql (elestio/postgres:latest)**

-#### 2. Under the settings of the Strapi service:
+**ii.
+Under the settings of the Strapi service:**

 - In the **Domains** field, remove the default `:1337` port from the URL.
 	- *Why?*